AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 Step 02:
 ---------

-After account creation, as administrator you can start editing/customizing the AWS-IAM-Policy, "aviatrix-app-role-policy" from your AWS-IAM-Policy section to increase the security level of your AWS environment/resources.
+After account creation, as an administrator, you can start editing/customizing the AWS-IAM-Policy, "aviatrix-app-role-policy" from your AWS-IAM-Policy section to increase the security level of your AWS environment/resources.
 Please see the following for more reference.